 Real Mom of 4, Amy C. says this toy was a hit for all four of her kids.
 “This was the best birthday gift we ever got.
 All four kids used it to walk and then ride on around the house.”
 This is the perfect toy for playing indoors and outdoors, promotes motor skills through walking, riding and steering and is just great for getting all those wiggles out!

 Real Mom and Grandma Cindy K. says Little Tikes toys are must haves for all your kids.
 These are three of our favorites: the basketball hoop, the cozy coupe and the slide.
 They’ll get your kids up and playing and probably doing so together!
 They’re classics for a reason and we know they’ll be loved for years to come.

-Not only do books and games provide a little extra bonus of learning, they also promote togetherness.
-Your kids will long recall the memories of reading and playing and laughing together!
+Start your board game collection with classics CandyLand and Chutes & Ladders or try something new like Sequence Junior and Spot It!
+Not only do games provide a little extra bonus of learning, they also promote togetherness.
+Your kids will long recall the memories of playing and laughing together!

-This is a great time of year to put together a wishlist at your favorite retailer with some of these lasting toys.
+This is a great time of year to put together a holiday or birthday registry at your favorite retailer with some of these lasting toys.
 Family and friends can access the list and gift the things they know your child will love and adore for years to come.
 Still looking for more gift ideas this year?
 Our GiveIt Blog is always full of the best ideas for children and adults alike at this time of year!